-If you choose a manual gearbox modern vehicles come with between five and seven speeds although, as far as we know, it’s only the Porsche 911 and Corvette Stingray that come with a 7-speed manual, so you won’t be learning in one of those.
-If you’re interested in the Corvette, here’s an explanation of the gearbox.
-Otherwise, jump below the video.
+If you choose a manual gearbox modern vehicles come with between five and seven speeds although, as far as we know, it’s only cars like the Porsche 911 and Corvette Stingray that come with a 7-speed manual, so you won’t be learning in one of those.

 In an older car, a manual gearbox driven correctly will give better fuel economy than an automatic gearbox, all other things being equal.
 However, if you will be driving a newer car (i.e. built within the last couple of years), newer automatic gearboxes and CVT options are more fuel-efficient than manual gearboxes.

 If you are choosing a manual, a six-speed gearbox will give superior fuel economy over a five-speed gearbox.
 This is because there are more gear ratios which allows for a higher final drive, and therefore fewer revolutions of the engine at speed in top gear.

 Here’s how to change gear in a manual car.

 Manual gearboxes are usually laid out in one of two ways:

 Reverse on the left next to 1, as in this Audi TT-S

 Or reverse on the right (either under the 5 in a 5-speed gearbox or to the right of the 6 in a 6-speed gearbox), as per this Subaru WRX STi.